 Overview

-This Charter memorializes the purpose of the collective impact initiative to end homelessness using the federally-defined CoC responsibilities, outlines the primary work of the Board, and promotes partnership among the various leadership bodies.
+This Charter memorializes the purpose of the collective impact approach to end homelessness using the federally-defined CoC responsibilities, outlines the primary work of the Board, and promotes partnership among the various leadership bodies.
 An organizational chart of the CoC Board may be found in Appendix E.

 Mission